Azure/aad-pod-identity/website/content/en/docs/Configure/feature_flags.md

 > Available from 1.6.0 release

+> This flag is enabled by default starting from v1.8.4 release

 When you query the Instance Metadata Service, you must provide the header `Metadata: true` to ensure the request was not unintentionally redirected.
 You can see examples of this header in [the Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service#using-headers).

 This is critical especially when you [acquire an access token](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-http) as a mitigation against Server Side Request Forgery (SSRF) attack.